Continous-Collision-Detection/Continous-Collision-Detection.github.io/docs/tight_inclusion.md

 ## Acknowledgments

+We thank the NYU IT High Performance Computing for resources, services, and staff expertise.
 This work was partially supported by the NSF CAREER award under Grant No. 1652515, the NSF grants OAC-1835712, OIA-1937043, CHS-1908767, CHS-1901091, National Key Research and Development Program of China No. 2020YFA0713700, EU ERC Advanced Grant CHANGE No. 694515, a Sloan Fellowship, a gift from Adobe Research, a gift from nTopology, and a gift from Advanced Micro Devices, Inc.